 Founded in 1882, the Krewe of Proteus is the second oldest group to parade in Mardi Gras.
-The elaborate processions of Proteus can be seen on Lundi Gras.
-Though the King of Proteus is never revealed to the public, you'll recognize this krewe by its giant seashell float.
+The chassis that the group uses to support their floats are still the original structures from over a century ago.
+The elaborate processions of Proteus can be seen on the Lundi Gras, or the Monday before Fat Tuesday, and begins just before the Orpheus procession.

 Traditionally, the krewe kings were never revealed to the public, and Proteus continues that custom to this day.
 The king of Proteus rides through the parade inside a giant float in the shape of a seashell.

 In Greek mythology, the Muses were the goddesses of art, song, and poetry who brought joy to every event they attended.
 Since 2001, the Krewe of Muses is an all-female group that has brought joy and art to Mardi Gras in New Orleans, with its parade on Thursday before Mardi Gras in Uptown.
 The signature throw of these ladies is a cup in the shape of a high heel shoe, designed each year by a local member of the community.

 The position of the honorary muse is awarded each year to a woman who embodies the qualities of the original Muses, and she rides in her own giant high heel shoe float.
 Past honorees include Solange Knowles, LaToya Cantrell, and Patricia Clarkson.
 The Krewe of Muses is also well-known in the city for their charity work and community outreach.

 The Zulu Social Aid and Pleasure Club is a historically black krewe that traces its roots back to 1909.
 The parade includes a host of iconic characters such as the Zulu King, the Big Shot, and the Witch Doctor, among many others.
 One of the most coveted throws of all the Mardi Gras parades is the painted coconuts hurled out by the Zulu krewe.